estchd/windows_legacy_direct3d/src/Readme.md

 # Windows Legacy Direct3D API Bindings

-Rust bindings for Legacy Direct3D Apis that are not included in the [windows](https://crates.io/crates/windows) crate.
+Rust bindings for Legacy Direct3D APIs that are not included in the [windows](https://crates.io/crates/windows) crate.

 Includes Types, Interfaces, Functions, etc. from the `d3d.h` Header.